-Families, community center staff and program staff are expected to respect the rights of everyone at the program by:
+Families, Community Center staff and Program staff are expected to respect the rights of everyone at the program by:

 - 1. Recognizing our programs are made up of individuals from varying cultures, religions, sexual orientations, and racial and social backgrounds. - 2.
 Refraining from racial or sexual comments, jokes, or slurs.
 Other examples of unacceptable behavior include inappropriate touching, unwelcome sexual behavior, or comments, displaying derogatory materials. - 3.
-Not threatening verbally, physically, or otherwise, anyone involved in the preschool and/or school-age program.
+Not threatening verbally, physically, or otherwise, anyone involved in the preschool program.